Puno | Puno Winikunka

 Once the animals are sheared, the alpaca fleece is taken to a processing mill located in Arequipa, Peru´s second largest city.
 The fleece is then sorted by hand to guarantee the best quality.
 It is then cleaned, combed, dyed and spun.
 The working conditions are fair and great value is placed on a recycling economy in order to protect the environment.
 This means that the entire process is self-contained.
 For example, the mud produced when the fibres are washed is used to fertilize the pastures which will later be used to nourish the animals.
 Care is taken to ensure that energy consumption is made more environmentally friendly by using solar energy, and the water that is used is recycled.

 All the way through, from the animal fibre itself to the way we package our finished yarns, sustainability is a key element of our philosophy.
 We are concerned about our environment.
 Therefore, our yarns are completely free of synthetic fibres, consisting solely of 100% natural fibres.
 We avoid plastic wherever possible, so our packaging is also plastic free.

-Puno Winikunka is an easy-care yarn.
-Because Alpaca wool is free of lanolin, it does not absorb dirt as easily as other fibers, it is water resistant and has the ability to clean itself naturally.
-To freshen up your garment knitted with Puno Winikunka, simply hang it out to air.
+Puno and Puno Winikunka are easy-care yarns.
+Because alpaca wool is free of lanolin, it does not absorb dirt as easily as other fibers, it is water resistant and has the ability to clean itself naturally.
+To freshen up your garment simply hang it out to air.